 The District's capital assets were financed through a combination of cash and debt financing.
 Construction in Progress (CIP) is currently being funded using cash accumulated in unrestricted funds and restricted cash for construction.
 The District's CIP fluctuated from year-to-year depending on the construction cost of infrastructure projects that are currently under construction or are in the planning stages.
 The District has a Ten (10) Year Capital Spending Plan for its Water and Sewer Capital Improvement Program to address its water and sewer infrastructure needs.
 The District is currently estimated at 95% build out.
-The District's ten-year financial projections for water and sewer are included in the Long-Term Financial section of the General Manager's Recommended Biennial Budget document which is available on the District's website, www.olivenhain.com
+The District's ten-year financial projections for water and sewer are included in the Long-Term Financial section of the General Manager's Recommended Biennial Budget document which is available on the District's website, www.olivenhain.com.

-The District's Net Capital Assets in service as of June 30, 2022, were \$375.0 million, net of \$230.7 million in accumulated depreciation and amortization.
-Included in the total Net Capital Assets is \$7.6 million in Construction in Progress (CIP), which includes: the San Elijo Valley Groundwater Project, the El Camino Real Pipeline Replacement, and other capital improvement projects that are in various stages of construction.
+The District's Net Capital Assets in service as of June 30, 2023, were \$374.7 million, net of \$244.4 million in accumulated depreciation and amortization.
+Included in the total Net Capital Assets is \$11.4 million in Construction in Progress (CIP), which includes: the San Elijo Valley Groundwater Project, Neighborhood 1 Sewer Pump Station Replacement, and other capital improvement projects that are in various stages of construction.
 More information on the District's Capital Assets can be found in Note 6 of this report.